-Spring in Turkey is pleasant with occasional rain showers and cool breezy nights.
-The few hot days were REALLY hot so summer must be sizzling.
-Now is the time to enjoy peaceful, uncrowded beaches – the sounds, smells, and colors of the sea are soothing to the body and soul.
+Spring in Turkey is pleasant with occasional rain and cool breezy nights.
+Hot days have been REALLY hot, so summer must be sizzling.
+Now is the best time to enjoy uncrowded beaches and the sounds, smells, and colors of the Mediterranean Sea.

-The Greek island Kos is clearly visible from slender, sandy Turgutreis Beach.
-Local restaurants employ staff to serve drinks and food to sunbathers and swimmers.
-The coastline is beautiful, and it’s a short walk to quiet seaside villages of Kadikalesi and Gümüşlük.
+The Greek island Kos is visible from slender, sandy Turgutreis Beach.
+Close-in beaches employ staff to serve drinks and food to swimmers and sunbathers.
+The surrounding coastline is beautiful, and it’s a short walk to quiet seaside villages like Kadikalesi and Gümüşlük.

-Camel Beach is a sandy beach in the southwest, a little more distant than other Bodrum beaches.
-Locals say the sea at Camel Beach is warmer.
-It’s called Camel Beach because there are touring camels waiting to take you for a ride!
+Camel Beach is a distant sandy beach in the southwest.
+Locals say the sea there is warmer.
+It’s called Camel Beach since touring camels are waiting to take you for a ride over the sand!

-Bitez Beach has a natural shallow bay and a cooling sea breeze that picks up in the afternoon.
-It’s about a half mile west of Bodrum in the bay next to Gümbet Beach and within walking distance of some beautiful mandarin groves.
-The winds at Blitz Beach are great for windsurfing.
+Camel Beach has a natural shallow bay, where a cooling sea breeze picks up in the afternoon.
+It’s about a half mile west of Bodrum in the bay next to Gümbet Beach, within walking distance of some beautiful mandarin groves.
+It’s the windsurfing beach.

 As you follow the peninsula west, Yahsi Beach is a large beach with very deep water.
 You can reach Yahsi Beach via minibus (dolmus) from Bodrum’s main bus station.
 It’s in the bay next to Bitez Beach.